 On Friday, May 18 at 6 p.m., the Company will present a work-in-progress performance of a new work created while in residence at Bard.
 Set to Ravel’s String Quartet in F Major, the Company will preview the work, including a new décor by Bjorn Amelan, a visual artist and the Company’s Creative Director.
-The performance will take place in Theater Two of the Richard B. Fisher Center for the Performing Arts.
+The performance will take place in LUMA Theater of the Richard B. Fisher Center for the Performing Arts.

 From May 16 to June 1, as part of the Company’s residency and ongoing work in the Hudson Valley, Company artists will teach creative movement classes to third- through sixth-graders at Montgomery C. Smith Intermediate School in Hudson, N.Y.

 Works by dancers of the Bill T. Jones/Arnie Zane Dance Company